cryoilrj/QuakeSupport/QuakeMigrate/preprocessing/README.md

 :snowflake: Packages required: numpy, obspy
 :snowflake: QuakeMigrate input streams are separated by station and channel, with a specific filename format
 :snowflake: Sample QuakeMigrate input stream filename (yearjd_starttime_station_channel): `2019003_235500_16611_GP1.mseed`
-:snowflake: Each trace is zero-centered to avoid inaccurate coalescence values in QuakeMigrate
+:snowflake: Each trace is zero-centered to improve the accuracy of coalescence values in QuakeMigrate
 :snowflake: Script outputs the prepared QuakeMigrate input mSEED files into the QuakeMigrate input year folder (`input_path_QM`)
-:snowflake: The QuakeMigrate input year folder (`input_path_QM`) assumes you have the QuakeMigrate repository on your machine
+:snowflake: `input_path_QM` and creation of the mSEED folders assume you have the QuakeMigrate repository downloaded on your machine
 :snowflake: Clone the QuakeMigrate repository or download the source code from their [GitHub](https://github.com/QuakeMigrate/QuakeMigrate)
 :snowflake: Sample QuakeMigrate input year folder path: `"Home/QuakeMigrate/examples/PenguinGlacier/inputs/mSEED/2023/"`
 :snowflake: Script assumes the standard 3 channels (1 x vertical, 2 x horizontal), comment out unused channels if < 3 channels